gjpelletier/pstide/README.md

 MLLW, it became obvious that an accurate tide model for Puget Sound was needed to model the vertical datum differences.
 Hal dusted off the old Fortran code and refactored it to handle the full suite of constituents used to make official NOAA predictions (37 in all).
-It was as a GIS analyst that I became aware of the model.
+It was as a GIS analyst that David Finlayson became aware of the model.
 See Mofjeld et al. (2002) for details:

 Mofjeld, H. O., A. J. Venturato, et al. (2002).
 Tidal datum distributions in